f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     POST https://{{velos_chassis1_chassis_partition1_ip}}:8888/restconf/data/f5-utils-file-transfer:file/f5-file-download:download-file/f5-file-download:start-download

-For the **Headers** secion of the Postman request be sure to add the following headers:
+For the **Headers** section of the Postman request be sure to add the following headers:

 .. image:: images/velos_f5os_configuration_backup_and_restore/config-headers.png
   :align: center
   :scale: 100%

-In the body of the API call select **form-data**, and then enter the key/value pairs as seen below.
+In the body of the API call select **form-data** and then enter the key/value pairs as seen below.
 The example provided will download the configuration file named **jim-july** file that resides in the **configs/** directory.

 .. image:: images/velos_f5os_configuration_backup_and_restore/configfile.png
   :align: center